ACCESS-NRI/training-day-2024-regional_model/run_suites/run_suite.md

 Note that the whole `cylc-run/SUITE` directory is on `/scratch` and linked to `$HOME`.

 ## Model run directory
 Tasks run in a `/scratch/PROJECT/USER/cycle-run/SUITE/share/cycle/CYCLE_TIME/` subdirectory and by default input and output files will be there.
-Depending on suite design input and output data may also be in `share`.